-Associate Degree in Applied Business specialising in Sport, Recreation and Leisure
+Associate Degree in Applied Business (Leisure, Sport and Recreation)

 Where business meets the wild side of leisure.

 Sport and recreation isn’t just about having a great time, it’s about health and wellbeing, running great clubs, and engaging communities in physical activities.
 If you’re passionate about having fun and helping people change their lives through better health then specialise in Leisure, Sport and Recreation.

 In this two year, full time Associate Degree, you will learn about teaching and encouraging people to enjoy participation in programs, services, and facilities so they can live healthier and more fulfilling, more active lives.
 Active people have built fitness empires, harnessing the power of technology to market their sport and build successful businesses and community organisations.
 Sport, recreation and leisure can also be a powerful tool to bring people together and socialise, such as community, social and professional sports.
 As the world becomes more health conscious, now is the perfect time to learn about how to blend your passion for sport and fitness with key business principles.